This section of Sustaining Places is dedicated to helping you manage your museum collection no matter what the artifacts are.

 This leaflet from the Northeast Document Conservation Center discusses how to choose and work with a conservator.

 In the state of Delaware, on March of 2018 Gov. John Carney signed the Abandoned Cultural Property Act.
 These laws now allow museums to establish title to items left in their care after the designated loan period has ended and the owner cannot be located.
 Click here for details on House Bill 231.
-See article for more information about the laws and the role UD faculty and students played in devising and lobbying for the act to be signed into law.
+See this article for more information about the laws and the role University of Delaware faculty and students played in devising and lobbying for the act to be signed into law.

 The State Historical Society of Iowa has made available The Field Guide for Museums, a manual of fundamental best practices for museums.